Summarize this article:

 We can measure the volume of liquids and solids using units like milliliters, cubic centimeters, liters, gallons, or cubic meters.
 Different units are used to measure different volumes.
 A milliliter is a small unit of measurement that we use for smaller amounts of liquid, like the amount of liquid in a teaspoon or a small vial.
 A cubic centimeter (cc) is equivalent to a milliliter and is commonly used in medical and scientific contexts.
-Sometimes we need to change milliliters to cubic centimeters to make it easier to understand volumes.
-In this topic, we will learn how to convert milliliters to cubic centimeters.
+Sometimes we need to change milliliters to cubic centimeters to make it easier to understand volumes, especially when working with milliliters to cubic centimeters conversion in science or math.
+In this topic, we will learn how to convert ml to cubic centimeters accurately.

 A milliliter is a unit of volume that is part of the metric system, which is widely used around the world for measuring small volumes of liquids.
 The metric system is based on powers of 10, which simplifies unit conversions.